Call for Papers

 The 1st HeadSys workshop comes at a critical juncture where headcentric computing research, encompassing sensing, communication, and computing-based systems, has become increasingly prominent in the mobile and ubiquitous computing space.
 Head-worn devices occupy a uniquely privileged position on the human body, offering unparalleled access to physiological signals, environmental context, and natural modalities for human-computer interaction.
 With rapid

-advancements in smart glasses, smart earbuds, and AR/VR headsets, head-based systems are poised to reshape how we augment human perception, cognition, and communication.
+advancements in smart glasses, smart earbuds, AR/VR headsets, and neck accessories, head-based systems are poised to reshape how we augment human perception, cognition, and communication.

 HeadSys will provide a venue for presenting current research